C-reactive protein: Function

+CRP binds to the phosphocholine expressed on the surface of bacterial cells such as pneumococcus bacteria.
+This activates the complement system, promoting phagocytosis by macrophages, which clears necrotic and apoptotic cells and bacteria.
+With this mechanism, CRP also binds to ischemic/hypoxic cells, which could regenerate with more time.
+However, the binding of CRP causes them to be disposed of prematurely.
+CRP binds to the Fc-gamma receptor IIa, to which IgG isotype antibodies also bind.
+In addition, CRP activates the classical complement pathway via C1q binding.
+CRP thus forms immune complexes in the same way as IgG antibodies.

-This so-called acute phase response occurs as a result of increasing concentrations of IL-6, which is produced by macrophages as well as adipocytes in response to a wide range of acute and chronic inflammatory conditions such as bacterial, viral, or fungal infections; rheumatic and other inflammatory diseases; malignancy; and tissue injury and necrosis.
-These conditions cause release of interleukin-6 and other cytokines that trigger the synthesis of CRP and fibrinogen by the liver.
+This so-called acute phase response occurs as a result of increasing concentrations of interleukin-6 (IL-6), which is produced by macrophages as well as adipocytes in response to a wide range of acute and chronic inflammatory conditions such as bacterial, viral, or fungal infections; rheumatic and other inflammatory diseases; malignancy; and tissue injury and necrosis.
+These conditions cause release of IL-6 and other cytokines that trigger the synthesis of CRP and fibrinogen by the liver.

 CRP binds to phosphocholine on micro-organisms.
 It is thought to assist in complement binding to foreign and damaged cells and enhances phagocytosis by macrophages (opsonin-mediated phagocytosis), which express a receptor for CRP.
 It plays a role in innate immunity as an early defense system against infections.

 Serum levels

 Measurement methods

 Traditional CRP measurement only detected CRP in the range of 10 to 1,000 mg/L, whereas high sensitivity CRP (hs-CRP) detects CRP in the range of 0.5 to 10 mg/L. hs-CRP can detect cardiovascular disease risk when in excess of 3 mg/L, whereas below 1 mg/L would be low risk.
 Traditional CRP measurement is faster and less costly than hs-CRP, and can be adequate for some applications, such as monitoring hemodialysis patients.
+Current immunoassay methods for CRP have similar precision to hsCRP performed by nephelometry and could probably replace hsCRP for cardiovascular risk assessment, however, in the United States this would represent off-label use, making it a laboratory-developed test under FDA regulations.

 Normal

 In healthy adults, the normal concentrations of CRP varies between 0.8 mg/L and 3.0 mg/L. However, some healthy adults show elevated CRP at 10 mg/L. CRP concentrations also increase with age, possibly due to subclinical conditions.
-There is also no seasonal variations of CRP concentrations.
+Additionally, there are seasonal variations of CRP concentrations, with highest levels occurring in the winter.
 Gene polymorphism of interleukin-1 family, interleukin 6, and polymorphic GT repeat of the CRP gene do affect the usual CRP concentrations when a person does not have any medical illnesses.
-The plasma half-life of CRP is 19 hours, and is constant in all medical conditions.